Interplay of ferromagnetism, nematicity and Fermi surface nesting in kagome flat band: Introduction

 \section{Introduction}

 The kagome lattice, constructed from corner-sharing triangles, imposes geometric frustration that induces intriguing phases of electrons in both extremes of the interaction strength: in the single-particle limit, the nearest-neighbour (NN) tight-binding (TB) model features an ideally flat band from destructive interference alongside the graphene-like dispersive bands\cite{balents2008fb_kagome}; in the strong-coupling, quantum-magnet limit, the $S=\tfrac12$ Heisenberg model on kagome serves as a paradigmatic platform for quantum spin liquids.
-In the intermediate-coupling regime, the kagome Hubbard model becomes a common choice to study the interplay of band-structure features and electron interactions on comparable footing.
-For the Fermi level in the flat band, rigorous flat band (FB) ferromagnetism (FM) is established under on-site interactions and remains stable upon the inclusion of weak dispersion \cite{tasaki2020book,mielke1991fm_kagome_fb,tanaka2003stability_fm_kagome_fb}; at the van Hove singularity (VHS), extended interactions beyond the on-site Hubbard term are necessary for investigating competing instabilities like superconductivity and spin/charge density waves because sublattice interference strongly suppresses the nesting channel\cite{kiesel2013fRG_PRL,wang2013fRG,profe2024frg}.
-More recent mean-field analyses have considered extended interactions with strengths that are comparable to the bandwidth of the dispersive band for a partially filled flat band.
-The reported phase diagrams include charge density wave states \cite{lin2024kgm_hf_senzhou} as well as cascades of magnetic textures\cite{lin2024khm_hf}.
+In the intermediate-coupling regime, the kagome Hubbard model becomes a common choice to study the interplay of band-structure features and electron interactions on comparable footing. \cite{kiesel2013fRG_PRL,wang2013fRG,profe2024frg}.